joshua-afk/joshua-afk/README.md

 - 🔭 Currently working on RoR, React & Node Project!
 - 🌱 Currently learning Colemak-DH (100wpm now!)
-- 📚 Currently reading "The Mountain is You: Transforming Self-Sabotage Into Self-Mastery"
+- 📚 Currently reading "Confession of Public Speaker & Permanent Record by Edward Snowden"
 - 👯 I’m looking to collaborate on any neovim plugin project using Lua.
 - 💬 Ask me about Books, Keyboard, Coffee, Manga/Anime, and other Random stuffs.
 - 📫 How to reach me: email me at joshuaryan.velasquez.22@protonmail.com